Coventry Building Society bereavement: 0800 587 4565

 Cash ISAs

-A CBS cash ISA held in the deceased’s sole name is treated like any other sole savings account for the purposes of estate administration.
-The funds are frozen until the estate is settled.
+A CBS cash ISA in the deceased’s sole name is treated like any other sole savings account for estate administration: the funds are frozen, interest continues to accrue tax-free until the account is closed (or until the third anniversary of death, whichever is earlier), and release follows the same probate threshold rules.

 Mortgages